mahithagarikipati/NetflixRecommenderSystem/index.md

 #### Mahitha Garikipati - mgarikip@uncc.edu
 #### Navya Gunti - ngunti@uncc.edu

+- [X] 1.
+Created web page for course project report.
+One report per team.
+Prefer UNCC hosted web page, but GitHub or similar sites are ok.
+Please do not share code on your web page.
+- [X] 2.
+Project title and names of team members.
+- [ ] 3.
+Overview of project, tasks involved and approach, steps implemented, and final products and results.
+- [X] 4.
+Context and motivation for project, stating what is interesting/important/useful/fun about it.
+- [X] 5.
+Data set(s) used for project and how they were obtained, size of data, and features used.
+- [ ] 6.
+What algorithms and techniques were implemented, and frameworks (e.g., Hadoop, Spark)
+used.
+- [ ] 7.
+Please state any other (external) tools or software packages you used.
+- [ ] 8.
+Illustrative results and examples.
+- [ ] 9.
+Performance evaluation, preferably quantitative.
+- [ ] 10.
+What aspects of the (a) definitely will do, (b) likely will do, and (c) would ideally like to do items did you accomplish?
+- [ ] 11.
+Any additional comments and observations (e.g., challenges, surprises, cool enhancements,
+things you learnt,...)
+- [ ] 12.
+Work division among team members.
+- [ ] 13.
+Any important references that you used.
+- [ ] 14.
+Documented and commented code, and README with the information we need to know to run your code.
+(Do not post code publicly, although you can include snippets in your report if you think that will be helpful.)
+Submitted on Canvas.
+- [ ] 15.
+Sent email to instructor and TA with link to project report.
+- [ ] 16.
+Signed up for project demo slot (to be decided).
 ### Overview
 The purpose of this project is to implement Netflix Recommender System by using cloud computing concepts.